The Arrival of the Imperial German Navy

 SMS Sachsen – three like her followed

 The first “modern” German cost defence vessels were of the four-ship Sachsen class, 7,635 tons and 322-ft long.
 Built between 1877 and 1880, they were designed to operate as part of an integrated coastal defence network and intended to sortie from fortified bases to break up enemy blockades or attempted landings.
 They were to operate close to shore and not on the high seas.
 Armed with six 10-inch guns in open barbettes, as well as smaller weapons, the Sachsens were powerful ships for the time.
-Their unusual layout allowed four of 10-inch guns to fire directly ahead, three to do so on each broadside and two directly astern.
+Their unusual layout allowed at least two of her 10-inch guns to fire on all bearings.
+(As in other navies, blast-effects on the decks and superstructure seem to have been disregarded or underestimated).
 Their four funnels, set at the corners of a rectangle, apparently suggested the nickname of “The Cement Factories”.